theflames-presence/flame-launcher/README.md

 # Flame-Launcher
 This Launcher is made by Aislx FlamEs

-It is a fork of X Minecraft Launcher
+It is a fork of Flame Launcher
 Optimized and better ui

 **You can install this by with simple command**